The Shrine of Saint Jude

 Beautiful place.
 Here is “The Shrine of Saint Jude”.
 Never been to a Saint’s Shrine, before, not that I recall anyway.
 I visited Lourdes, France as a child and also visited The Black Madonna in Montserrat, Spain.
-But that’s about the only two Holy places I remember visiting and that was decades ago with my parents.
+I have visited many Holy places and Sacred Sites but this place devoted to an actual Saint stands out.

 But I did bring my Saints and Mystic’s cards with me!
 So here is the Saint Jude card at the Shrine.
 He is Card No. 9 – Saving Grace.
 I had put them in the back seat of the car cause I thought my friend might like a look at them.
 Then I forgot about them completely until we stumbled upon this place.
 I recently wrote about this Saints and Mystics Oracle Deck.

 Cards about Holy People

 We did not intend to visit here and had never encountered this place before but on seeing it, we had to stop and have a walk around.
 Interestingly there was little cards about various Holy people but none about Saint Jude on this particular day.

 Saint Jude is The Patron Saint of Lost Causes